 - Reflect your organization’s brand and spirit.

-- Give your organization the flexibility to set the rules of the “game” like minimum fundraising requirements, pledge-based giving and incentive driven fundraising.
+- Give your organization the flexibility to set the rules of the “game”.
+Things like minimum fundraising requirements, pledge-based giving and incentive driven fundraising are possibilities.

 - Be easy to use for all ages.